pudans/Caturday/README.md

 Android.
 App uses onboard ML Kit library for recognition cats in video.

+## Work in progress 🚧
+The project is actually in development.
+You are welcome to participate.

 ## Built With 🛠
+One of the main goals of Caturday is too use all the latest libraries and tools available.

 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.